 As a fourth-generation Southern cook, I’ve made a lot of sauces.
 We Southerners love our condiments!
 We use comeback sauce for dipping, honey mustard sauce on baked chicken tenders, and this peach bourbon barbecue sauce on so many things.

 If you’re looking for a more traditional route, try my original Barbecue Sauce or this favorite Spicy Barbecue Sauce.
-And be sure to check out the rest of our Sauces.

 A brush applies barbecue sauce to cooked chicken breasts in a white ceramic dish.
 Fresh parsley and a bowl of more sauce are in the background.